-Susan is a Lancashire lass.
+Susan is a Lancashire lass from a working class background.
 She grew up in Wigan and now lives in Skelmersdale.
-She loves to visit Blackpool as often as possible!
+She writes historical mysteries inspired by northern people, places and events.

-She is the author of Gracie Fairshaw and the Mysterious Guest, Gracie Fairshaw and the Trouble at the Tower, Kintana and the Captain’s Curse and Gracie Fairshaw and the Missing Reel.
+Titles: Gracie Fairshaw and the Mysterious Guest, Gracie Fairshaw and the Trouble at the Tower, Kintana and the Captain’s Curse, Gracie Fairshaw and the Missing Reel and Wrong Tracks.
+All published by Fox and Ink Books/UCLan Publishing.

 She also works as a library information assistant.